 At least some of what’s in these rumors is plausible, and even consistent with the quoted report from OLC.
 A new Frozen port in Tokyo DisneySea was previously announced, before quietly fading from current plans.
 We are fairly confident that the plans were not cancelled, but instead delayed due to rising construction costs resulting from demand induced by the Tokyo 2020 Olympics.

-Obviously, the passage of time could have caused that port to be re-evaluated, changed, or outright cancelled, but no official cancellation has occurred to our knowledge.
-While the integration of Frozen is a new component, there have long been plans for Tokyo DisneySea’s “final” port to represent colder regions.
-Scandinavia seems like a pretty logical fit, from our perspective.
+Obviously, the passage of time could have caused that port to be re-evaluated, changed, or outright cancelled, but no official cancellation has occurred.
+While the integration of Frozen is a new component, there have long been plans for Tokyo DisneySea’s “final” port to represent colder regions since prior to DisneySea’s opening.
+From our perspective, Scandinavia seems like a pretty logical fit, and also fits the bill of being a one-of-a-kind addition.
 In fact, we’d actually be on board with it including Frozen so long as there is a good balance of real-world and IP.

 While no dollar value is ascribed to the OLC report, there should be no doubt that their long term plans call for a significant amount of capex.
 We don’t put much stock in the $2.7 billion number, especially nearly a decade down the road, but it’s safe to say whatever investment occurs won’t be cheap.
 The Beauty and the Beast mini-land currently under construction is slated to cost more than Treasure Cove in Shanghai Disneyland, which included the groundbreaking Pirates of the Caribbean: Battle for the Sunken Treasure.